 How Is Bipolar Disorder with Rapid Cycling Treated?

 Antidepressants such as Prozac, Paxil, and Zoloft have not been shown to treat the depression symptoms of rapid cycling bipolar disorder, and may even increase the frequency of new episodes over time.
 Many experts therefore advise against the use of antidepressants (especially long term) in bipolar patients with rapid cycling.

 Treatment with mood stabilizers is usually continued (often indefinitely) even when a person is symptom-free.
 This helps prevent future episodes.
 Antidepressants, if and when used, are generally tapered as soon as depression is under control.

 What Are the Risks of Rapid Cycling Bipolar Disorder?

 The most serious risk of a rapid cycling course in bipolar disorder is suicide.
 People with bipolar disorder are 10 times to 20 times more likely to commit suicide than people without bipolar disorder.
 Tragically, 8% to 20% of people with bipolar disorder eventually lose their lives to suicide.

 People with a rapid cycling course may be at even higher risk for suicide than those with nonrapid cycling bipolar disorder.
 They are hospitalized more often, and their symptoms are usually more difficult to control long term.

 Treatment reduces the likelihood of serious depression and suicide.
-Lithium in particular, taken long term, reduces the risk.
+Lithium in particular, taken long term, has been shown to reduce the risk.